Aboriginal business engagement programs can improve community outcomes

 Aboriginal business owners with strong enterprise and entrepreneurial skills are more likely succeed and create jobs within the communities they live.
 There is diversity across Aboriginal clients, synonymous to the diversity amongst the non-Aboriginal population.
 Our approach when working with communities is thus adaptive to each individual’s personality type.
 This enables us to deliver tailored services in an appropriate and effective manner.
 We work with Aboriginal people and clients every day, at our office, externally, and place-based.
 Our engagement includes regular consulting sessions, project coordination, educating on available programs and projects that can benefit their businesses and individual needs (grants and funding, contract opportunities, workshops and training sessions).

-If you would like to find out more about our work with communities, please contact IMG to discuss.
+If you would like to find out more about our work with communities or how you can get involved, please contact us to discuss.